-Bert and Follies comic, Leon Errol, have hit it off and are brainstorming ideas for a comedy routine.
-Bert gets calls into Ziegfeld’s office to learn that several members of the Follies cast have revolted against a black man performing in the Follies, with Charlie at the fore.
+Bert and Follies comic Leon Errol have hit it off and are brainstorming ideas for a comedy routine.
+Bert gets calls into Ziegfeld’s office to learn that several members of the Follies cast have revolted against a Black man performing in the Follies, with Charlie at the fore.
 They threaten to leave the show if Bert isn’t fired.
 Ziegfeld calls their bluff, saying that Bert’s the only performer in the show who’s irreplaceable.
-Bert is made to witness the whole exchange and Ziegfeld exits after the others saying to Bert, “You better be worth it, boy.”
-Charlie is leaving the theatre, stunned at this turn of events, and is convinced Ziegfeld is making a mistake and will tarnish the good name of the Follies.
+Bert is made to witness the whole exchange and Ziegfeld exits after the others, saying to Bert, “You better be worth it, boy.”
+Charlie is leaving the theatre, stunned at this turn of events, and is convinced Ziegfeld is making a mistake that will tarnish the good name of the Follies.
 Bert is shaken, but ultimately recommits to using humor to advance the cause of racial uplift. (“I Keep Them Laughing”).

 The act opens with the 1911 Follies, with a singer extolling the beautiful girls that were Ziegfeld’s trademark. (“The Wonder of Beautiful Girls”) Bert and Leon perform the sketch they had been brainstorming.
 Bert plays a drunk Electrobat Taxi driver to Leon’s British tourist.